-The University is committed to supporting our students during this uncertain time.
+The University is committed to supporting our students as we continue to respond to the pandemic.

-Please be assured that we are monitoring up-to-date advice from the Australian Government and taking the necessary steps and precautions to ensure that all our students are informed and supported appropriately.
+Please be assured that we are monitoring advice from the ACT and Australian Governments, and taking the necessary steps and precautions to ensure that our students are informed and supported appropriately.

-Students requiring administrative support, course advice or assistance during this time should contact email@example.com.
+Students requiring administrative support, course advice or assistance should contact email@example.com.

 Students facing hardship due to impacts of COVID-19 can contact firstname.lastname@example.org to discuss their concerns and needs.

-Student support services within Student Central, including International Student Support, Student Welfare and Inclusion and Engagement are available to students through online and virtual means during business hours.
+Student support services within Student Central, including Student Wellbeing and Support, and Inclusion UC are available to students in person and through online and virtual means during business hours.

-Given the financial impact of COVID-19, we know that our students need support and assistance during this time.
+Given the financial impact of COVID-19, we know that our students may need support and assistance from time to time.

 If you are experiencing financial difficulties and struggling to pay your on-campus rent, please email UniLodge directly to discuss the option of a payment plan.